MuhammadBilalAkbar/dart3_class_modifiers/README.md

 ### abstract interface

 The most common use for the interface modifier is to define a pure interface.
 Combine the interface and abstract modifiers for an abstract interface class.

-Like an interface class, other libraries can implement, but cannot inherit, a pure interface.
-Like an abstract class, a pure interface can have abstract members.
+It is a true interface in dart.

 ## final

 To close the type hierarchy, use the final modifier.
-This prevents subtyping from a class outside of the current library.
-Disallowing both inheritance and implementation prevents subtyping entirely.
+It does not allow to overwritten data coming from superclass by disallowing both inheritance and implementation prevents subtyping entirely.
 This guarantees:

-You can safely add incremental changes to the API.
+- You can safely add incremental changes to the API.
-You can call instance methods knowing that they haven’t been overwritten in a third-party subclass.
+- You can call instance methods knowing that they haven’t been overwritten in a third-party subclass.

 Final classes can be extended or implemented within the same library.
-The final modifier encompasses the effects of base, and therefore any subclasses must also be marked base, final, or sealed.
+The final modifier surrounds the effects of base, and therefore any **subclasses must also be marked base, final, or sealed**.

 ```dart
 // Library a.dart